nodejscn/node-api-cn/n-api/module_registration.md

 The return value from `Init` is treated as the `exports` object for the module.
 The `Init` method is passed an empty object via the `exports` parameter as a convenience.
 If `Init` returns `NULL`, the parameter passed as `exports` is exported by the module.
-N-API modules cannot modify the `module` object but can specify anything as the `exports` property of the module.
+Node-API modules cannot modify the `module` object but can specify anything as the `exports` property of the module.

 To add the method `hello` as a function so that it can be called as a method provided by the addon: